LED Lighting Supply / Blog / Lighting Guide for Education Institutions

 This guide will recommend the type and amount of light for different learning environments.

-Recommended Foot Candles for Different Sections of Educational Institutions
+Recommended Foot Candles for Educational Institutions

 • Staircases and corridors: 9-10 foot candles